Bestiality with a donkey: Middle Ages and Modern Age

 In Ibn al-Jawzī's Adqiya, he mentions the brilliance of a physician who treated a patient with an unusually swollen penis.
 The physician guessed that the man had had sex with a donkey, during which a grain entered his penis.
 He then struck the man's penis with a hammer to get rid of the grain blocking it.
 Both European and Arab writers were cautious in transcribing this incident.
 In the 11th century book Picatrix, a decan description in the Pisces III chapter mentions a woman mounted by a donkey.

-Persian writer Saadi Shirazi gave the following advice to unmarried men in the 13th century:

-"Find a white donkey with sharp ears, full hips, a round noses, a long tails and a round flank.
-Then do as the scholars say: Place three bricks under your feet and have sex with the donkey, or if you cannot do this, tie a board to the donkey's two knees and then stand on the board with one foot and have sex with the donkey."

 According to Mehmed al-Ghazali, sex with donkeys was a common male activity in Egypt, to the extent that stories about it spread and no one denied having sex with a donkey. al-Ghazali also mentions donkey houses in the region, in which men could pay to have sex with donkeys.